Vyral/sean-zanganeh-blog/_drafts/what-are-the-keys-to-pricing-your-home-correctly.md

 {% include youtube.html %}

-Pricing your home properly is one of the keys to getting it sold quickly and for top dollar.
-Here are a few reasons why.
+<center>Pricing your home properly is one of the keys to getting it sold quickly and for top dollar.
+Here are a few reasons why.</center>

 If you’re thinking of listing your home in the near future but aren’t quite sure how to price it in this changing market, we’ve got some great tips to share with you.&nbsp;